 Economic Participation for Afghan Survivors

 The pronounced social and cultural obstacles women face in accessing education, job skills development and vocational training has culminated in a generation of women with extremely high rates of unemployment.
 Those who do break through the barriers, and access skills training and/or work, then face additional hurdles, such as demanding household responsibilities and insecure transport and work environments.
-Recent studies have also shown that women who do find work commonly lose their job due to insufficient attention given to job placements in low-demand sectors.
-Finally, the stakes are even higher for those women, who’ve been exploited and are without family networks, as it means they are without choice and simply cannot provide for themselves and their children.
+Finally, the stakes are even higher for those women who’ve been exploited and are without family networks, as it means they are without choice and simply cannot provide for themselves and their children.

 EWEP’s approach to recovery is holistic and based on empowerment that is both multi-dimensional and interlinked.
 This means that Hagar is committed to seeing clients experience;

 - power within: enabling them to articulate their own aspirations;

 - power to: enabling them to develop necessary skills and access necessary resources to achieve their aspirations;

 - power with: enabling them to examine and articulate their collective interest, to organise to achieve them and to link with other organisations for change; and

 - power over: changing the underlying inequalities in power and resources which constrain their aspirations and their ability to achieve them